Franklinliu/Franklinliu.github.io/_pages/about.md

 <h2 id="news">News</h2>
 <ul>
+  <li> Our paper “PropertyGPT: LLM-driven Formal Verification of Smart Contracts
+through Retrieval-Augmented Property Generation” is accepted by NDSS 2025.
+September 2024 </li>
+  <li> Our paper “OpenTracer: A Dynamic Transaction Trace Analyzer for Smart
+  Contract Invariant Generation and Beyond” is accepted by ASE 2024 demo track.
+August 2024 </li>
   <li> Research Scientist at SMU.
 May 2024 </li>
   <li> Our paper “Demystifying Invariant Effectiveness for Securing Smart Contracts” is accepted by FSE 2024.
 March 2024 </li>
   <li> Our paper “DeFort: Automatic Detection and Analysis of Price Manipulation Attacks in DeFi Applications” is accepted by ISSTA 2024.
 March 2024 </li>